Stringy Canonical Forms: Introduction

 {\bf Closed stringy integrals.} Closed string amplitudes are complex analogues of \eqref{eq:In} where the integral over $\M_{0,n}^+$ is replaced by an integral over $\M_{0,n}(\C)$.
 We study a similar analogue for \eqref{eq:stringy}.
 The integration domain $\R_{>0}^d$ is replaced by $\C^d$, and the new integrand is given by mod-squaring the integrand of \eqref{eq:string}, and more generally the exponents can be shifted by integers.
 We study the leading order {\it etc.} for such closed stringy integrals in Section \ref{sec:closed}.

 {\bf Dual $u$-variables.} The convergence of \eqref{eq:stringy} is usually a complicated condition on the exponent variables $\X$ and $c$.
 In Section \ref{sec:big}, we show how to find dual {\it $u$-variables} $u_A$ and $U_A$ so that \eqref{eq:stringy} can be rewritten as $\int_{\R_{>0}^d} \prod \frac{dx_i}{x_i} \prod_A (u_A)^{\alpha^\prime U_A}$ and the convergence condition becomes simply $U_A > 0$.
-In the case of the open-string amplitudes \eqref{eq:In}, the $u_A$ become the cross-ratios $u_{i\,j}$ of~\cite{Arkani-Hamed:2017mur, Brown:2009qja}, given in \eqref{eq:uij}.
+In the case of the open-string amplitudes \eqref{eq:In}, the $u_A$ become the cross-ratios $u_{i\,j}$ of~\cite{Koba:1969kh, Brown:2009qja, Arkani-Hamed:2017mur}, given in \eqref{eq:uij}.

 {\bf Tropical compactification.} The moduli space $\M_{0,n}(\R)$ of $n$-points on the Riemann sphere has a well-known (Deligne-Knudsen-Mumford) compactification $\oM_{0,n}(\R)$~\cite{DM}.
 Taking only the boundary strata of $\oM_{0,n}(\R) \setminus \M_{0,n}(\R)$ that ``touch" the positive component $\M_{0,n}^+$, we obtain an intermediate partial compactification $\M'_{0,n}(\R)$ sitting in between $\M_{0,n}(\R)$ and $\oM_{0,n}(\R)$.
-The space $\M'_{0,n}(\R)$ is an affine variety with the same combinatorics as the associahedron (whereas $\oM_{0,n}(\R)$ has a more complicated stratification).
+The space $\M'_{0,n}(\R)$ (first studied in \cite{Brown:2009qja} where it is denoted ${\mathfrak M}_{0,n}^\delta$) is an affine variety with the same combinatorics as the associahedron (whereas $\oM_{0,n}(\R)$ has a more complicated stratification).
 Starting from an integral \eqref{eq:stringy}, we synthetically construct spaces $U$ and $U^\circ$, called {\it tropical compactifications}, that are analogues of $\M'_{0,n}$ and $\M_{0,n}$, respectively.
+Roughly speaking, the tropical compactification $U$ is determined by requiring that rational integrands for which \eqref{eq:stringy} almost converge are regular functions on $U$.